mono606/memflow-reclass-plugin/README.md

 ## Usage

 After the plugin has been copied to the `./Plugins` folder in ReClass it can be selected as a plugin inside of ReClass.
+The plugin will search for the configuration file in `~/.config/memflow/reclass.toml`

 Make sure you start [ReClass.NET](https://github.com/ReClassNET/ReClass.NET) with the appropiate access rights (e.g. SYS_PTRACE) for the connector you intend to use.

 More information on access rights can be found in the [memflow repository](https://github.com/memflow/memflow) or in the specific connector repository.

 ## Configuration

+For an example take a look at [reclass.toml](./reclass.toml)

 The configuration file offers the following settings:
 - `connector` - the name of the connector to use